Almost Nothing Wasted: How HBO & Rheaply Rewrote the Script for The Righteous Gemstones’ Series Wrap

 The goal?
 Maximize reuse, amplify donations, and leave the local community better than they found it.

-With a robust sustainable production program already in place, HBO Green saw an opportunity to finish what they started with the same level of awareness.
-This involved bringing in Rheaply as experts in the field of decommissioning so that anything that could be reused or donated was, followed by responsible recycling, in an effort to keep as much out of landfill as possible.
-In the end, HBO Green succeeded with an overall diversion rate of 85% (98.5% excluding IP).
+With a robust sustainable production program already in place, HBO saw an opportunity to finish what they started with the same level of awareness.
+This involved bringing in Rheaply, experts in decommissioning, to make sure every item with reuse or donation potential found a new home.
+What couldn’t be reused was responsibly recycled, keeping as much as possible out of landfill.
+In the end, HBO succeeded with an overall diversion rate of 85% (98.5% excluding IP).

 Total weight decommissioned